MailTape/MailTape-v1/_posts/2017-12-31-Aloise-Sauvage.md

 ## Feu!
 Chatterton — L'Ivresse
 _Aloïse Sauvage_: **"**I love this song, I listen to it like a drug these days.
 Is that L'Ivresse?
 Its power on me is double : I can listen to it, eyes closed, and ramble in my thoughts...
 Or I can dance to it wildly and my body goes nuts.
 This track makes me want to rush, strongly, into life, in my projects and my wishes.
-<p>I love the words, the freedom of tone and how the singer, Arthur, phrases the lyrics, paired with the singular and captiving music of the whole band.
+<p>I love the words, the freedom of tone and how the singer, Arthur, creates his phrasing, paired with the singular and captiving music of the whole band.
 It feels like a spoonful of honey in the mouth.
 Also, I don't drink, but this song kind of makes me want to be drunk... with happiness!
 Perfect to finish off 2017 and start 2018 right!
 Thanks Feu!
 Chatterton!**"**</p>

 # MailTape's selection